News Next article

 When buying something online, you want it to be safe.
 We want stuff on Trade Me to be safe too, so sometimes we'll ask sellers for proof that their stuff is approved for use in Aotearoa New Zealand.

-Government agencies that enforce product safety standards also do their own follow ups, so it’s a good idea to make sure you’re informed about what can and can’t be safely used.
+Government agencies enforce product safety standards and do their own checks, so it’s a good idea to make sure you know what can and can’t be safely used.

-The kind of proof we’ll be asking you to provide will depend on what items you’re selling.
-Here’s a quick rundown on some of the situations where you might be asked for POPS.
+What we ask for will depend on the item you’re selling.
+Here’s a quick rundown of some of the situations where you might be asked for proof of product safety.

 If you’re a professional seller, you probably already know about these safety standards and will be able to supply an SDoC when required.

-Again, these documents should be able to be given to you by a supplier or importer if you don’t have them on hand.
+Your supplier or importer should be able to provide these documents if you don’t have them on hand.

-If we ask you to show your food is bug free, we’ll want to know if it’s either made in a registered kitchen, or is covered by a Food Safety Programme.
+If we ask you to show your food is safe for consumption, we’ll want to know if it’s either made in a registered kitchen or is covered by a Food Safety Programme.

-If you do have some kai you want to share over Trade Me, it might pay to double check that your treats fit within the safety guidelines.
+If you have some kai you want to sell on Trade Me, it might pay to double-check that your treats fit within the safety guidelines.

-Generally, we’re allowed to pick and choose what we buy and what we sell on, but sometimes the Minister puts their foot down where they know something will cause injury.
+Generally, we’re allowed to pick and choose what we buy and what we sell, but sometimes the Ministry steps in when they know something will cause injury.
 That’s when an unsafe goods notice is issued.

 Anything subject to an unsafe goods notice can’t be sold on Trade Me.
 For example, chainsaws without a chain brake.

-Don’t sweat it, we’ll make sure to be clear about what we’re asking you for in any POPS request.
+We'll be clear about what we’re asking you for in any Proof of Product Safety request.